Zaeb0s/epoll-socket-server/README.md

-             QUEUE_SIZE=100,  # The maximum number of clients awaiting to be accepted by the server socket SERVER_EPOLL_BLOCK_TIME=10,  # Each epoll() in the server thread call will block at max this time in seconds CLIENT_EPOLL_BLOCK_TIME=1,    # Each epoll() in the client thread call will block at max this time in seconds QUEUE_RECV_MESSAGES=False)  # Tells wether or not to save the messages received from clients in the s.clients[fileno].recv_queue queue.Queue object
+             QUEUE_SIZE=100,  # The maximum number of clients awaiting to be accepted by the server socket SERVER_EPOLL_BLOCK_TIME=10,  # Each epoll() in the server thread call will block at max this time in seconds CLIENT_EPOLL_BLOCK_TIME=1,    # Each epoll() in the client thread call will block at max this time in seconds QUEUE_RECV_MESSAGES=False,  # Tells wether or not to save the messages received from clients in the s.clients[fileno].recv_queue queue.Queue object clients_class=connection.Connection)  # This lets a user setup a subclass of the connection.Connection (replace this with the connection.Connection subclass)
 ```
 The client objects are stored in in a dictionary s.clients by their corresponding file number.
 NOTE: The client is not deleted from this dictionary on client disconnect, the client is only unregistered from the client epoll object.\